Trayce Thompson Player Props: Dodgers vs. Cubs

-The Los Angeles Dodgers and Trayce Thompson, who went 0-for-3 last time in action, take on Drew Smyly and the Chicago Cubs at Dodger Stadium, Sunday at 4:10 PM ET.
+Trayce Thompson -- batting .190 with a home run, five walks and three RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Chicago Cubs, with Javier Assad on the hill, on April 20 at 7:40 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Cubs.
+In his previous game he had a hitless performance (0-for-1) against the Mets.

 Trayce Thompson Game Info & Props vs. the Cubs